westlake-repl/Adapter4Rec/README.md

 python sm_base_sasrec.py
 ```

 We select the checkpoint with the best validation result as the pre-trained checkpoint for the downstream tasks.
+Please note that the pretraining process may take a considerable amount of time.
+Our pre-trained image recommendation model was trained on the source domain using four A40 GPUs for approximately 3 to 4 days.